bonfus/muLFC/README.md

 ### Installation

-The easiest way to install muLFC is using pre-baked wheels with either pip:
+The easiest way to install the python extension muLFC is using pre-baked wheels with pip:

     pip install mulfc